NoLoSay/MonoloBack/README.md

 ## Start the app

-To start the development server run `nx serve NoLoAPI`.
-Open your browser and navigate to http://localhost:4200/.
+To start the development servers run `nx serve api` and `nx serve video`.
+Open your browser and navigate to http://localhost:3001/swagger/ and http://localhost:3002/swagger/.
 Happy coding!

+## Useful commands
+`npm run seed` RESETS and seeds the database with default values

+`npm run studio` Opens the database explorer (prisma studio)

+`npm run migrate` Applies the latest modifications to the database

+`npm run generate` Regenerates the TS bindings according to the latest database schema

 ## Generate code